exyleio/exyleio/docs/tasks.md

 # Tasks

-This is the document where we list tasks we're working on as well as their deadlines.
+This is the document where we list tasks we're working on as well as their deadlines in YYYY-MM-DD format (KST).
 You can always check the [issues](https://github.com/exyleio/exyleio/issues) for other minor stuff we're working on but these are our main focus.